 PTE stands for "Permission to Enroll."
 PTE's are not given out for undergraduate Economics classes.

 19. Can I start major classes before I am officially accepted into the major?

 You may take any economics class as long as it is not restricted and you meet the required prerequisites.

-You can access your DPR from URSA.
+You can access your DARS from myUCLA.
 If you need assistance understanding it, see a College counselor or an Undergraduate Economics Counselor for assistance.

 21. Do I need to work before getting an MBA?